 Pesto alla Siciliana has 2 types of cheese in it.
 The first is fresh ricotta, which can be cow’s or sheep’s milk ricotta.
-Pesto with ricotta is so creamy and good!
-If you’ve never used ricotta in pasta sauce before, you’re in for a delicious surprise!
+Ricotta pesto is so creamy and good!
+If you've never used ricotta in pesto, you're in for a delicious surprise!

 The second cheese is either Parmigiano or Grana.
 However, neither of the latter two are vegetarian cheeses.
 Traditionally, they are made with animal rennet.
 Strict vegetarians will need to use a vegetarian parmesan or other hard cheese.

 Other ingredients in this pesto with ricotta.